 - Select the Right Form Factor and Features: Consider where the microphone will be placed.
 Do you plan to mount the microphone on the ceiling?
 Is the ceiling standard height or is it a high ceiling that may require the microphone element to hang closer to the ground?
 Is the microphone being deployed in an environment at risk of tampering where vandal resistant housing will be key?
 Will there be a lot of background noise where you need a microphone that reduces ambient sounds?
 Think about these answers and they will help you select which external microphone and form factor will perform best in your deployment.

 - Define your Power and Audio Playback Source: If you are deploying line level output microphones, you’ll need a power source.
-Consider using an audio base station, which not only powers the microphones but also provides audio playback features as well as the ability to interface with CCTV or DVRs.
+Consider using an audio base station, which not only powers the microphones but also provides audio playback features as well as the ability to interface with video system or NVRs.
 You can also simplify this process by selecting a microphone that automatically comes with a base station.